godaddy/gasket/packages/gasket-plugin-morgan/README.md

 # @gasket/plugin-morgan

-Adds morgan request logger to your appplication.
+Adds the `morgan` request logger to your application.

 [Morgan] is an HTTP request logger middleware for node.js.